jloveric/high-order-generative-music/README.md

 [![CI](https://github.com/jloveric/high-order-generative-music/actions/workflows/python-app.yml/badge.svg)](https://github.com/jloveric/high-order-generative-music/actions/workflows/python-app.yml)
 # high-order-generative-music
 Experiments in generative music using [high order layers](https://github.com/jloveric/high-order-layers-torch).
 Generated audio and waveforms can be seen in the tensorboard output.
-This is a work in progress.
+This is a work in progress and I don't currently have any good results.

 [Free music archive](https://freemusicarchive.org/) tool is located [here](https://github.com/mdeff/fma) and the